baychub/cb-gsg/getting-started.md

 	- Build and deploy
 - Running the RSP Controller Application on Linux
 	- Start the RSP Controller Application
-- Start the
+- Using the Web Portal
 	- Open the web portal
+	- ((Other web portal tasks here))
-- View RFID data in other ways
+- Viewing RFID data in other ways
 	- Subscribe to MQTT topics
-	- Explore the command-line interface
+	- Use the command-line interface
 - Next Steps

 ## System Overview